 6. Cachapas (Venezuelan Corn Pancakes)

-Correctly!
+Exactly!
 They are corn pancakes that you can buy in many street vendors or restaurants in Venezuela.
 Like Arepas, they are also a perfect diet for vegetarians or those looking for gluten-free food.

 To make them in the Venezuelan way, you need to use fresh corn, milk, water, salt, sugar, water with the filling of meat, for example, roasted pork and queso de mano (a soft white cheese).
 But if you can not find fresh corn, go for canned corn.